sorin-andrei/minesweeper/README.md

 # minesweeper
-Implementation of minesweeper in python
+Implementation of Minesweeper in python